hiroaki-yamamoto/mongoengine-goodjson/README.md

 This is under heavy development and it is not recommend to use this lib yet.

 ## Not implemented list
-The following types are partially implemented because there isn't any corresponding field on MongoEngine:
+The following types are partially implemented because there aren't any corresponding fields on MongoEngine:

 Type|Encoder|Decoder
 ----|--------|-------